NHMDenmark/specify-adapter/documentation/Meetings_Decisions.md

 ### Discussion and Decisions

-1. Multispecimen discussion: 2 Specimen - one sheet
+1. Multispecimen Object discussion: 2 Specimen - one sheet

  - Discision: Same asset(attachment)+ mapping(metadata) added to both collection objects(specimens) in Specify
  - Mapping of Specimen pid - decision postponed for later
  - Mapping of Asset pid -  location of the file(for now)

-2. Multiple discussion: severals assets - one specimen
+2. Multiple Object Specimen discussion: severals assets - one specimen
+ - Discision: Same asset(attachment)+ mapping(metadata) added to both collection objects(specimens) in Specify
- - Discussion ponstponed for later
+ - Mapping of Specimen pid - decision postponed for later
+ - Mapping of Asset pid -  location of the file(for now)

 3. When deleting an attachment from Specify _ Workpackage -Specify -> ARS Integration
  - Specify marks it as delete